-LogicMonitor DataSources that use the ‘Azure Insights’ collection method can be customized to collect additional metrics, different aggregation methods, or metrics with specific dimensions.
+LogicMonitor DataSources that use the ‘Azure Monitor’ collection method can be customized to collect additional metrics, different aggregation methods, or metrics with specific dimensions.
 The JSON path field in each datapoint controls which parameters get passed by LogicMonitor’s Cloud Collector into the Azure Monitor API request.

 - Ensure that your Azure account is integrated with LogicMonitor.
 For more information, see Adding your Azure environment into LogicMonitor.